Tim Reed Ecological Consultants: Standards

 With field experience in all ecosystems in the UK and from the Tropics to the Polar regions, our bespoke teams of specialists bring a wealth of practical experience and knowledge.
 They are as happy to discuss issues in the field as the Board Room, and are skilled in presentation to lay, academic, Public Inquiry and corporate audiences.

-Tim Reed Environmental Consultants' skills at data assessment and presentation are now being sought for planning appeals in the UK.
+Tim Reed Environmental Consultants' skills at field survey (especially bats and birds) and data assessment and presentation are now being sought for planning submissions and planning appeals in the UK, as understanding the meaning of field data is key to support, or dismantling, of planning cases.